Fairey Gannet: Background

 According to the aviation historian H. A. Taylor, the origins of what would become the Gannet can be traced back to 1935, when the Fairey Aviation Company started development of the unsuccessful Fairey Prince that used an unusual twin-engine arrangement.
 Formal design work on the Gannet commenced in response to the issuing of requirement GR.17/45 in 1945, under which the Admiralty sought a new twin-seat aircraft capable of performing both anti-submarine warfare (ASW) and strike missions.
 Two rival aircraft manufacturers, Fairey and Blackburn Aircraft, opted to produce responses.
 Fairey's submission was known as the Type Q or Fairey 17 (these designations being sources from the naming of the requirement), while Blackburn's was the Blackburn B-54 / B-88.

 For 18 months, Fairey investigated the use of a single Rolls-Royce Tweed turboprop engine to power their proposed aircraft, however, this option was discontinued to concentrate on other efforts.
-Instead, Fairey approach the engine manufacturer Armstrong Siddeley to develop a new engine based on the existing Armstrong Siddeley Mamba turboprop; the Double Mamba (otherwise known as the "Twin Mamba").
+Instead, Fairey approached the engine manufacturer Armstrong Siddeley to develop a new engine based on the existing Armstrong Siddeley Mamba turboprop: the Double Mamba (otherwise known as the "Twin Mamba").
 This engine basically comprised a pair of Mamba engines that were mounted side-by-side and sharing a common gearbox.
 The proposal was enthusiastically accepted and formal design work on the engine stated in December 1945.

 The acceptance of this proposal enabled Fairey to develop a rather atypical propulsion arrangement for their proposed aircraft, which was normally only possible for a single engined aircraft.
 Via the use of a pair of coaxial contra-rotating propellers fitted on the nose of the aircraft, various advantages were presented over conventional twin-engine counterparts; one engine could be shut down and its propellers feathered without producing asymmetry and therefore control difficulties.
 Shutting down one of the two engines in flight would reduce fuel consumption and extend the aircraft's range.

-On 12 August 1946, Fairey was awarded an initial contract to produce two prototypes; Blackburn also received a competing contract to built its own prototypes.
-One reason for the ordering of multiple prototypes was so that alternative engines, such as the Napier Nomad, could be test flown, although some of these alternatives would next actually be fitted.
+On 12 August 1946, Fairey was awarded an initial contract to produce two prototypes; Blackburn also received a competing contract to build its own prototypes.
+One reason for the ordering of multiple prototypes was so that alternative engines, such as the Napier Nomad, could be test flown, although some of these alternatives would never actually be fitted.
 Another reason was the relatively radical engine arrangement and the high proportion of original design features incorporated into the aircraft.